AnyhowStep/ts-eslint-invariant-mutable-properties/README.md

   There may be cases where it is wrong and I haven't thought of it yet.

++ Proper checking when index signatures and property signatures are present on destination type

+  Tests 30 and 31 show the rule thinking it is unsafe when it is safe.

 + More tests

 + Use more stable type-checking API